FantasyJXF/Translation/3_Tutorial/多旋翼pid调参.md

-MULTICOPTER PID TUNING GUIDE
+# MULTICOPTER PID TUNING GUIDE
+---

-Advanced Configuration » Multicopter PID Tuning Guide Multicopter Flight Controller Tuning Guide
+Multicopter Flight Controller Tuning Guide
 This guide is for advanced users / experts only.
 If you don’t understand what a PID tuning is you might crash your aircraft.
 NEVER do multirotor tuning with carbon fiber or carbon fiber reinforced blades.
 NEVER use damaged blades.